-- responding to customer needs.
+- Responding to customer needs.

-- employee development & opportunities for growth.
+- Employee development & opportunities for growth.

-- striving to get better.
+- Striving to get better.

-- level of innovation.
+- Level of innovation.

-- departmental goal setting & assessment.
+- Departmental goal setting & assessment.

-- responding to societal & market change.
+- Responding to societal & market change.

-- Complicated – there exist subject-matter-experts who have good practices, deep knowledge, and expertise in the control and how to affect these processes.
-The CEO can meet with these experts and the experts can provide some clear processes to improve, i.e. most IT implementations, SixSigma, Lean, or quality management.
-The ambiguity is not currently understood by the current staff and an outside expert is helpful in sharing their steps and processes.
+- Complicated – there exist subject-matter experts who have good practices, deep knowledge, and expertise in the control and how to affect these processes.
+The CEO can meet with these experts, and the experts can provide some clear processes to improve, i.e., most IT implementations, Six Sigma, Lean, or quality management.
+The staff does not understand the ambiguity, and an outside expert helps share their steps and processes.

 Business Weaknesses: mainly external and cannot be clearly seen or project-managed.
 Progress happens through complexity framing, looking for patterns, and innovation.

-- Complex – cause and effect are not obvious and changes to one area will affect many other areas in unknown or unknowable ways.
-For sense to be made of progress the CEO and organization have to look for patterns and attempt multiple safe-to-fail experiments, while seeking what is working to amplify and not working to dampen.
+- Complex – cause and effect are not obvious, and changes to one area will affect many other areas in unknown or unknowable ways.
+For sense to be made of progress, the CEO and organization have to look for patterns and attempt multiple safe-to-fail experiments while seeking what is working to amplify and not working to dampen.

 How can a CEO or Leadership Team lessen or improve their weaknesses?